green-code-initiative/creedengo-rust/CONTRIBUTING.md

 Thank you for your interest in contributing to creedengo-rust!
 This document provides guidelines for adding new dylint rules and contributing to the project.

-Please also read the common [CONTRIBUTING.md](https://github.com/green-code-initiative/ecoCode-common/blob/main/doc/CONTRIBUTING.md) in `ecoCode-common` repository for general ecoCode contribution guidelines.
+Please also read the common [CONTRIBUTING.md](https://github.com/green-code-initiative/creedengo-common/blob/main/doc/CONTRIBUTING.md) in `creedengo-common` repository for general Creedengo contribution guidelines.

 ## Table of Contents